 What’s the differences in campsites and refugios?

 A campsite gives you access to a dedicated camp spot to set up your tent.

 The refugios are large cabins, with mixed dorm rooms.
 Many of these have meals available to purchase.

 Depending on which company you book through you may have access to hot water, toilets and the option to purchase snacks and meals.

 How to book a campsite in Torres Del Paine

 Step 1 – Pick which trek you want to do – W, O or Q?

 Once you have decided which trek you want to do pencil out your starting campsite and dates.
 You’ll need to be flexible with dates and campsites.

 Step 2 – Get your wallet ready

-Payments can be done through Webpay or Paypal for non-Chile residents.
+Payments can be done through Webpay or Paypal for non-Chilean residents.